Did you know that The Jimi Hendrix Experience was once the opening act for The Monkees, not once, but seven times? It’s true.

 I remember as a very young kid watching the monkees on TV.
 I used to love watching the misadventures of this rock and roll band trying to make it in the music business.
 It wasn’t until years later that I first heard Jimi Hendrix.

-While it is true in the early days of the Monkeys, they did not play the majority of the instruments on their first record, they did play on some of it, and they could have played it all.
-The problem was that filming a TV show back in the ’60s – especially one as time-consuming as The Monkees was, with the complex editing and camera angles – made it impossible to have the time to be in both the recording and filming studios.
+While it is true that The Monkeys did not play the majority of the instruments on their first record, they did play on some of it and they were more than capable to have played it all.
+The problem was that filming a TV show back in the ’60s – especially one as time-consuming as The Monkees was, with the complex editing and camera angles, made it impossible forthe band members to have the time to be in both the recording and filming studios.
 After about of year of the band protesting they were eventually given more liberty to write their own songs and play the instruments themselves.

 The Monkees went on their first live tour during the final year of the show and continued to record and tour until 1971.
 In one of the biggest mismatches ever in the history of rock and roll, a new up and coming band, The Jimi Hendrix Experience was chosen to open for the Monkees on their 1967 tour.
 After seven shows, it was decided that the combination was bewildering audiences and not benefiting either group, so the team-up was cancelled.